tranxuanduong/tranxuanduong/README.md

 ### Hi there 👋

+- My name is Duong.

+- I'm a software engineer based in Vietnam.

+- I have experience working with Golang, Rust, Python, and Java.

 <!--
 **tranxuanduong/tranxuanduong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.